antoine-coulon/skott/.github/pull_request_template.md

     integration tests?
 --------------------------------------------------------------------------->

-- [ ] Unit tests were added to cover the new feature or bug fix (+ eventually integration tests)
+- [ ] Unit tests were added to cover the new feature or bug fix (+ eventually integration tests, but unit should be preferred whenever its possible).

 ## Impacted documentation